The Sea: Dublin's Most Beautiful Walk Along The Coast to Killiney

 This is the main street in Dalkey and is a good spot to refuel.
 Lots of nice shops to wander through.
 My favorite is The Gutter Bookshop, a local independent bookshop.

 There are no shortage of places to eat and drink here.
 I'm a simple man and love the falafel wrap at Thyme Out.
-But The Queens, the Club or the Dalkey Duck are other places I like to get more comfy in and Bono watch.
-If it's a nice day on my tour, we'll pick up a to go lunch and eat it at Dillon's Park.
+But The Queens, the Club or the Dalkey Duck are other good place.
+If it's a nice day, get a to go lunch and eat it at Dillon's Park.
 More on that in a minute.

 Where The Houses Have No Numbers